-In the circumstances where we are required to use personal identifiable information we will only do this if we have a legal and legitimate reason to do so.
+Where we are required to use personal information, we will only do this if we have a legal and legitimate reason to do so.
 Please see below our legal reasons for processing your personal information:

-- We have received consent from you to use your information for a specific purpose other than healthcare e.g. fundraising, Lottery, research etc.
+- We have received consent from you to use your information for a specific purpose other than healthcare e.g. fundraising, lottery, research.

 - There is a legal requirement that will allow us to use or provide information e.g. a formal Court order, returns to HMRC (HM Revenue & Customs), information provided to regulatory bodies i.e. Care Quality Commission (CQC).

 - We have set up a formal contract regarding the supply of goods or services or for employment purposes.

 - We have a legitimate interest e.g. for volunteering purposes, for direct marketing purposes (we will only use ‘legitimate interests’ where you have expressed an interest in an event or taken place in an event previously.
 For all other direct marketing purposes, we will only contact you if you have provided us with your consent).